- Use a convenient drop box:

 Carlton Co.
 Sheriff, Cloquet Police Department, Moose Lake Police Department

 2. WLSSD holds periodic medication disposal events at the Household Hazardous Waste Facility.
-These one day events are specially staffed and medications can only be accepted on special dates; call 218-722-0761 for dates or see the Medicine page for more details.
+These one day events are specially staffed and medications can only be accepted on special dates (April 12th and October 11th, 2019); call 218-722-0761 for dates or see the Medicine page for more details.

 3. It is legal (though not preferred) to dispose of medication carefully in the garbage.
 Do not flush medications.